breser/git2consul/readme.md

 I've created a [simple repo with a few sample configuration files of different types](https://github.com/ryanbreen/git2consul_data).
 Of course, I could have used thousands of files with arbitrarily nested directories, but this is a quick start guide.

 The most minimalistic viable git2consul configuration mirrors a single git repo into the KV store.
-Here's how that would look mirroring the master branch at `https://github.com/ryanbreen/git2consul_data.git` to KV prefix `sample_configuration`:
+Please refer to the [full documentation for configuration](#Configuration) for more details on your configuration options.
+Here's how that would look mirroring the dev branch at `https://github.com/ryanbreen/git2consul_data.git` into the Consul K/V store with prefix `sample_configuration`:

 ```javascript
 {